-Hermes maintains a log of individual conflicts of interest and the measures taken to prevent or manage those conflicts, including assigning responsibility.
-The log is regularly updated and reviewed by senior management.
+Federated Hermes maintains a log of individual conflicts of interest and the measures taken to prevent or manage those conflicts, including assigning responsibility.
+The log is regularly updated and reviewed by senior management at the Risk and Compliance Executive and the HGPE ExCo.
 The management of conflicts are discussed and recommendations for improvements are made if required.